 Whether it is ‘love’ or ‘like’ that carries us through the hard times may be debated, but we know that we love each other and liking each other only helps when times get tough.
 On more than one occasion we both have forgotten our anniversary and neither of us has ever gotten mad.
 A friend once asked Sam why he wasn’t perturbed by me forgetting (that year) about our special day and he said ‘because the other 364 days of the year are just as special with Suzy.’
 We don’t need a ‘Hallmark’ kind of day to dictate how we treat each other.

 The power of ‘like’ reigns supreme in our home.
 We like, we love, we laugh and we hold on tight to each other.
 It’s really all just perspective anyway.
-You can get mad because your partner squeezes the toothpaste from the wrong end OR you can go buy two tubes and be on your merry way 🙂 Life is precious and love is special.
-And according to my beloved Sam, ‘like’ is the glue that keeps our love, and us, together.
+You can get mad because your partner squeezes the toothpaste from the wrong end OR you can go buy two tubes and be on your merry way😉

-So this Valentines Day, while the world is throwing around the word ‘love’ on pre-written cards sold to the millions saying the same exact thing, try telling your special someone just how much you like them as a partner and if they understand and like you back, well then, you have your own secret sauce 😉
+So this Valentines Day, while the world is throwing around the word ‘love’ on pre-written cards sold to the millions saying the same exact thing, try expressing to your special someone just how much you like them!
+If they understand this concept, and like you back, well then, you have your own secret sauce.❤️